asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 ### Scrum "By-the-Books"
 I often hear organizations say _"We do Scrum by the books!"_ They position this as a positive trait of the organization, that they are so advanced in their Scrum implementation that they **follow these recipes exactly**.
 I cringe when I hear this, because I've seen this translate to teams with morale problems stuck in the Shu state.

 I don't have anything against Scrum, I find it a very valuable framework.
-Reading the Scrum Guide you will realize it is prescriptive but light-weight.
+Reading the Scrum Guide you will realize it is prescriptive but relatively light-weight.
 However, the "by-the-books" implementations I've seen adds a lot of agile consultant practices on top of the Scrum Guide that teams are expected follow to the letter by their organization.

 #### Skipping Shu